 EPRI NP-6895, "Guidelines for the Safety Classification of Systems, Components, and Parts Used in Nuclear Power Plant Applications (NCIG-17)."

-EPRI -7218, "Guideline for Sampling Commercial - Grade Item Acceptance."
+EPRI TR-017218-R1, "Guideline for Sampling in the Commercial - Grade Item Acceptance Process."

-EPRI , “Plant Support Engineering: Counterfeit, Fraudulent and Items – Mitigating the Increasing Risk.”
+EPRI 3002002276, “Plant Support Engineering: Counterfeit, Fraudulent and Items – Mitigating the Increasing Risk, Revision 1 of TR-1019163.”

 EPRI TR-017218-R1, “Guideline for Sampling in the Commercial-Grade Item Acceptance Process."

-Final Safety Evaluation for Technical Report NEI 14-05A, “Guidelines for the Use of Accreditation in Lie of Commercial-Grade Surveys for Procurement of Laboratory Calibration and Test Services,” Revision 1, dated on November 23, 2020, (ML20322A019)
+Final Safety Evaluation for Technical Report NEI 14-05A, “Guidelines for the Use of Accreditation in Lieu of Commercial-Grade Surveys for Procurement of Laboratory Calibration and Test Services,” Revision 1, dated on November 23, 2020, (ML20322A019)

 Information Notice 1989-14, “Inadequate Dedication Process for Commercial-Grade Components Which Could Lead to Common Mode Failure of a Safety System.”